dasch-swiss/dsp-api/docs/03-apis/api-admin/lists.md

   - Required permission: SystemAdmin / ProjectAdmin
   - Appends a new child node under the supplied nodeIri.
 If the supplied nodeIri is the listIri, then a new child node is appended to the top level.
-Children are currently only appended.
+If a position is given for the new child node, the node will be created and inserted in the specified position, otherwise the node is appended to the end of parent's children.
   - POST: `/admin/lists/<parentNodeIri>`
   - BODY: